 At the age of thirteen, Chris formed pop/rock band The Lightyears with his best friends from school.
 Since then, The Lightyears have toured all over the world, trashing a grand total of zero hotel rooms and performing everywhere from Wembley Stadium (which Chris talks about rather a lot) to a cow shed in Belgium (which he talks about less – it was a booking error).

-In 2013, after a three-month stint ghost-writing for a One Direction fan club, Chris developed an obsession with boy bands and came up with the idea for the Songs About A Girl trilogy.
-Chris has written a number of the songs that feature in the story and if you’re not careful, he will threaten to play them to you.
+In 2013, after a three-month stint ghost-writing for a One Direction fan club, Chris developed an obsession with boy bands and came up with the idea for Songs About a Girl.
+Songs About a Girl was nominated for Maximum Pop’s Debut Of The Year 2016, and recently led to Chris being selected as one of the friends in WHSmith’s Zoella & Friends Book Club.

-Chris has a BA in English & Drama from Bristol University, and a yellow belt in Tae Kwon Do, which he isn’t afraid to use.
-He is currently busy writing the sequels to Songs About A Girl, gigging with The Lightyears and fanboying in the general direction of Harry Styles.
+Chris has a first class degree in English & Drama from Bristol University, and a yellow belt in Tae Kwon Do, which he isn’t afraid to use.
+He is currently busy writing the finale to his trilogy, gigging with The Lightyears and fanboying in the general direction of Harry Styles.